kmac/mlbv-archived/README.md

 You don't have to specify the full standings category, it will match any substring given. e.g. `--standings d` will match division or `--standings wild` will match wildcard.

+You can also use the `-o/--filter` option to narrow down what is displayed. e.g. `--standings division --filter ale`

 ## 11. Examples